What's your next step?

 Story coaches are professional sounding boards primed to help you cultivate the craft and confidence to find your place in the world of words.

-Using a story coach as muse, monster or musterer, we create the conditions for your story to find its way.
-We scrutinise your setting, interrogate the story question and discover the strongest interplay between character and plot.
+Think of us as muses, musterers or even monsters prowling after you to meet your writing goals!
+Story coaches (or writing mentors) create the conditions for your story to find its way.
+Whether you're writing fiction or non-fiction, we interrogate your purpose, scrutinise your setting and discover the strongest interplay between character and plot.
 We strengthen your voice.

 Story coaching can take many forms ...